Menu

 The aerobic dance classes quickly became too tiring and whereas I could do a full hour pre-pregnancy, I couldn’t get past 15-minutes soon after falling pregnant.
 I was fatigued a lot of the time, especially in the first trimester.

 Walking, swimming and yoga worked really well for me.
 I still got a good work out (especially from swimming) but didn’t feel completely wiped out.
-The yoga moves I learnt also came in handy later on in pregnancy when I had a lot of trapped wind!
+The yoga moves I learned also came in handy later on in pregnancy when I had a lot of trapped wind!
 They can also be used in labour.

 Rachel Pregnant in Swimming Pool